plone/planet.plone.org/README.txt

 To add your feed
 ================

-Please use dev.plone.org issue tracker with "Planet" component.
+Please make your request using the issue tracker at https://github.com/plone/planet.plone.org/issues

  ♀ Planet Venus for Plone
 ==========================